top of page

 On their return, the now named Sydney Outfielders entered into the Sydney Eastern Suburbs Slow-pitch competition.
 Again their enthusiasm and competitive nature shone through, and in only two seasons they placed first and third in the competition.

-Spirit of the Outfielders
+Spirit of the Outfielders (1).png

 bottom of page